 For the Years Ended December 31,

-2017 2016 2016
+2017 2016 2017 over 2016

-Interest income \$ (2,964) \$ (1,635) 81.3%
+Interest income \$ (2,964) \$(1,635) 81.3%

 Interest expense 111,944 83,647 33.8%

-Loss on extinguishment of debt - 15,406 n/a
+Loss on extinguishment of debt 15,406 n/a

-Adjustment of deferred financing costs - (792) n/a
+Adjustment of deferred financing costs (792) n/a

 Other (income) expense 750 (72) n/a

 Total \$109,730 \$96,554 13.6%

 Total other expense was \$109.7 million for the year ended December 31, 2017 as compared with \$96.6 million for the prior year.
 Interest expense increased during the year ended December 31, 2017 as compared with the prior year periods due to higher average debt levels outstanding during the current year as compared with the prior year.
 The increase in interest expense for the year ended December 31, 2017 as compared to the prior year was due to the issuance of the Original Senior Secured Notes in June 2016, the January 2017 Additional Notes in January 2017 and the September 2017 Additional Notes in September 2017 (all as defined below in "-Liquidity and Capital Resources").
 The increase in interest expense associated with the Senior Secured Notes was partially offset by lower interest expense associated with the Amended and Restated Senior Term Facility, which was repaid in full in June 2016.
-See Note 6, "Long-Term Debt and Other Liabilities," in our consolidated financial statements for additional information related to our interest expense.
+See Note 7, "Long-Term Debt and Other Liabilities," in our consolidated financial statements for additional information.
+See Note 8, "Interest Costs," in our consolidated financial statements for additional information related to our interest expense.
 The year ended December 31, 2016 included a loss on extinguishment of debt related to the repayment of the Amended and Restated Senior Term Facility and adjustment of deferred financing costs, while the current year did not include such activities.